Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: FLLN

 \end{myRemark}

 \Cref{lem:MGF_hitting_times} implies that it takes a long time for the process $\nY_B$ to reach very large queue lengths, which is useful to verify a compact containment condition.
-However, because of the rapid jumps of $\nY_B$, the process $\nY_B$ fails to satisfy the modulus of continuity condition (see \cite[Chapter 3]{Billingsley1999Convergence}) and hence, is not relatively compact as a $D([0, \infty), \setOfNonnegativeIntegers)$-valued random variable.
+However, because of the rapid jumps of $\nY_B$, the process $\nY_B$ fails to satisfy the modulus of continuity condition (Condition (ii) in \cite[Chapter 3, Theorem 13.2]{Billingsley1999Convergence}) and hence, is not relatively compact as a $D([0, \infty), \setOfNonnegativeIntegers)$-valued random element.
 However, its occupation measure is a better behaved quantity and is indeed relatively compact as a collection of random measures.
-We will see that the occupation measure converges to a product measure (product of the Lebesgue measure and the stationary probability measure) as $n\to \infty$.
+We will see that the occupation measure converges to a deterministic measure, which depends on the stationary distribution corresponding to the generator $\mathcal{B}_{y_1}$ as $n\to \infty$ when the slow variable is frozen at $y_1$.
 Therefore, the dynamics of $\nY_B$ can be approximated by its ergodic moments.
 We will now make the above heuristic argument more precise in the following.